Montblanc & Salzburg Festival Young Directors Project

 Print programme (PDF)

-Valentin Baumeister, Peter Blum, Sophia Burtscher, Sergej Czepurnyi, Eric Droin, Martin Esser, Sylvia Häring, Kathrin Herm, Ludwig Hohl, Wolf Danny Homann, Sascha Thomas Koch, Adrienne Lejko, Niklas Maienschein, Cornelia Maschner, Dominik Puhl, Dejana Radosavljevic, Vassilissa Reznikoff, Simon Rußig, David Schnägelberger, Rebecca Seidel, Nina Steils, Caner Sunar, Alexander Tröger, Jana Vetten, Elisabeth Wegener, Anna Zadra
+Alexander L. Bauer, Valentin Baumeister, Peter Blum, Anna Brandstätter, Sophia Burtscher, Sergej Czepurnyi, Eric Droin, Martin Esser, Sylvia I. Häring, Kathrin Herm, Ludwig Hohl, Wolf Danny Homann, Sascha Thomas Koch, Adrienne Lejko, Niklas Maienschein, Cornelia Maschner, Maria Moser, Dominik Puhl, Dejana Radosavljevic, Vassilissa Reznikoff, Simon Rußig, David Schnaegelberger, Rebecca Seidel, Nina Steils, Caner Sunar, Alexander Tröger, Jana Vetten, Elisabeth Wegener, Anna Zadra

 August 1914.
 The outbreak of war is celebrated enthusiastically.
 To many it appears as a cleansing shower heralding a new age.
 This is the view of the young Maximilian Roth who volunteers for military service.
 He is in his second year studying trombone at the Mozarteum.
 Twentytwo years old.
 The same age as many current Mozarteum students.
 Maximilian is injured, loses a leg and returns to Salzburg in November 1916 in more sober mood.
 How will he deal with this experience?
 What course will the rest of his life take?